cakephp/docs/en/orm/behaviors/timestamp.rst

     // Touch based on a specific event.
     $orders->touch($order, 'Orders.completed');

+After you have saved the entity, the field is updated.

 Touching records can be useful when you want to signal that a parent resource has changed when a child resource is created/updated.
 For example: updating an article when a new comment is added.